NASA astronaut accused of stealing identity, accessing bank account of estranged wife while in space: report

 According to the Times report, Worden had a son about a year before she met McClain.
 After the couple wed in 2014, she refused McClain’s request to adopt the child.

-McClain took Worden to court in 2018 to get shared parenting rights after accusing the boy’s mother of having a temper and making poor financial decisions but Worden filed for divorce after now-pictures of her son and McClain were posted to her Twitter.
+McClain took Worden to court in 2018 to get shared parenting rights after accusing the boy’s mother of having a temper and making poor financial decisions but Worden filed for divorce after now-deleted pictures of her son and McClain were posted to her Twitter.

 A short time later, McClain went on mission.